 G. Intervention by "Interested Persons" - Just when you thought everything was ready to move forward, a sibling or son-in-law or neighbor of the Ward decides they want to take over the process.
-Heretofore, they simply jumped in and started litigating and issues of their standing or bona fides were often not addressed.
-Now, under TEX.
-EST. CODE § 1055.003, notwithstanding the Rules of Civil Procedure, a potential intervenor in a guardianship is required to file a timely motion setting out the purpose for which intervention is sought and serve the parties.
+Heretofore, they simply jumped in and started litigating and issues of their standing or bona fides were often not addressed. under Tex.
+Est. Code 1055.003. notwithstanding the Rules of Civil Procedure, a potential intervenor in a guardianship is required to file a timely motion setting out the purpose for which intervention is sought and serve the parties.
 The court, in its discretion, may grant or deny the motion, taking into consideration whether the intervention will unduly delay or prejudice the adjudication of the original parties' rights.
+This does not apply to those persons on the 'laundry list' under Tex.
+Est. Code § 1051.104.
+Tex.
+Est. Code § 1055.003(d).